maizzle/maizzle.com/content/docs/transformers/remove-attributes.md

 ### Empty values

-To remove attributes with no values, specify the attribute name as a string:
+To remove attributes that have no value, specify the attribute name as a string:

 ```js [config.js]
 export default {